MountainAndMorning/EATSeg/README.md

-# Slice (EATSeg)
+# TIMESlice (EATSeg)
-Slice is a tool designed to help clinicians and researchers quickly and efficiently carry out epicardia adipose tissue (EAT) related researches.
+TIMESlice is a tool designed to help clinicians and researchers quickly and efficiently carry out epicardia adipose tissue (EAT) related researches.

 ## Download